 What’s a “good” meeting, from the point of view of the leader, meeting participants and the organization?

 If the purpose of the meeting is to share information, ask talkative attendees closed-ended (yes or no) questions.
-Via email, ask open-ended questions (such as, “What are your thoughts on …”) to encourage quieter attendees to share their ideas ahead of time, or ask them at the meeting itself.
+Via email, ask open-ended questions (e.g., “What are your thoughts on …?”) to encourage quieter attendees to share their ideas ahead of time, or ask them at the meeting itself.
 Introverted employees may have great ideas but be reluctant to talk in a meeting.

 Employees closely observe their leaders.
 Even if you have just received bad news, when you can be observed by any employees, act positively.
 The employee grapevine is amazingly fast!
 Smile and say “hello” to each employee you see.